by Eddie Goldman

 Repeat after me, ladies and germs: Boxing is a TV sport.
 Boxing is a TV sport.

 If you don’t get that, you don’t get boxing, especially its immediate future.
 Yes, streaming is growing, but it is still often a lousy, glitchy, unreliable substitute for ye olde televisione, and will remain so for at least a few years if not longer.
 Besides, the major streaming services like Netflix seem uninterested in offering any live sports, much less one as ungeeky as boxing.
 And the most many of the streaming services offered by TV networks usually do is show the same thing, freezing pictures and all, as they do on TV.
 (Footnotes provided upon request.)
+What you’re looking for are good IPTV for Sports Channels.

-Even those who somewhat get this, that far more people watch boxing on TV than see it live in arenas, often with a far better view (if having to suffer through agonizingly idiotic audio propaganda), still have no way to evaluate this.
+Even those who somewhat get this, according to Antennas Guru, that far more people watch boxing on TV than see it live in arenas, often with a far better view (if having to suffer through agonizingly idiotic audio propaganda), still have no way to evaluate this.
 A recent contributor article to that rag of the 1% parasites, Forbes, is entitled “HBO Still Rules Boxing Landscape Despite Criticism; Can Showtime Change That?”
 The writer argues that this is so because “29 the 30 highest-rated premium cable boxing shows in 2016 involved” HBO, proving it is “boxing’s premier broadcaster.”

 Using this methodology, I can “prove” that Trump won the popular vote in the U.S. presidential election by conveniently eliminating from consideration all the states he lost.
 This is precisely what this guy did (and presumably got paid lots of bananas for doing so).